handsontable/handsontable/docs/next/guides/getting-started/setting-options.md

 The [`cells`](@/api/options.md#cells) option is a function invoked before Handsontable's [rendering cycle](@/guides/advanced-topics/batch-operations.md).
 Implemented incorrectly, it can slow Handsontable down.
 Use the [`cells`](@/api/options.md#cells) option only if the [`cell`](@/api/options.md#cell) option, the [`columns`](@/api/options.md#columns) option, and the [`setCellMeta()`](#changing-cell-options) method don't meet your needs.
 :::

-For more details on Handsontable's cascading configuration, see [this file](https://github.com/handsontable/handsontable/blob/master/src/dataMap/metaManager/index.js).
+For more details on Handsontable's cascading configuration, see the [MetaManager class](https://github.com/handsontable/handsontable/blob/master/src/dataMap/metaManager/index.js).

 ### Plugin options